Hans Faber

 2. Myths of Nations

-Old Frisian - until AD 425
+The Old Frisians - until AD 425

-When focussing on the salt marshes of the Netherlands and western Germany, the first people settled here during 600-500 BC, and maybe even a century before.
+Habitation at the terp region on the shores of the Wadden Sea dates back 2,600 years.
+Or to formulate it more precisely, the European 'terp culture' is circa 2,600 years old.
+When focusing on the salt marshes of the Netherlands and western Germany, the first people settled here during 600-500 BC, and maybe even a century before.
 We know this from the oldest pottery found.
-Areas they settled were around modern villages Den Burg (on island Texel), Pingjum, Wommels, Hogebeintum, Vierhuizen, Ezinge, Harssens, Middelstum, and at the mouth of the river Ems at Jemgum.
-This old pottery also resemblances pottery found at the lower reaches of the river Weser.
-Where these first permanent settlers originated from, researchers don't know yet (Westerink 2022).
+Areas they settled were around modern villages Den Burg (on the island of Texel), Pingjum, Wommels, Hogebeintum, Vierhuizen, Ezinge, Harssens, Middelstum, and at the mouth of the River Ems at the village of Jemgum.
+This old pottery also resembles pottery found at the lower reaches of the River Weser.
+Where these first permanent settlers originated from, researchers don't know, yet (Westerink 2022).

 Note - Terps are artificial house platforms or dwelling mounds.
-Read our Manuel Making a Terp in 12 Steps to learn more about the phenomenon of terps or Warfts, its spreading, names and history.
+Read our DIY Manuel Making a Terp in 12 Steps to learn more about the phenomenon of terps or Warfts, its spreading, names and history.

-It's therefore tempting to think the genes of the tribe of the Frisians are a continuum from the year 600 BC to this very day.
+It's therefore tempting to think that the genes of the tribe of the Frisians are a continuum from the year 600 BC to this very day.
 Well, it's not.
 Actually, this cocktail has a different recipe, as you might have tasted already.
-Research, archaeological and toponymical, is pretty conclusive about the fact the tidal marshlands of the northern Netherlands, especially in present-day province Friesland were nearly abandoned during the period ca. 325-425.
+Research, archaeological and toponymical, is pretty conclusive about the fact that the tidal marshlands of the northern Netherlands, especially in present-day province Friesland, were nearly abandoned during the period ca. 325-425.

 No, the real problem was that the rise of the sea level made drainage of sweet water from the hinterland difficult, which caused the hinterland to turn into malaria-infected swamps.
 Yes, malaria existed in this area.
 Well into the twentieth century.
 An environment that was no longer suitable for agriculture, livestock, and for living.
 People, therefore, emigrated from the hinterlands.
 Disappearance of inland habitation affected habitation on the sea shores as well, since village networks were essential to survive (Nieuwhof 2016).
 As a consequence, the people of the salt marshes had to emigrate too.
 A house of cards falling.
-Around the year 325 the north was almost empty.
+Around the year 325, the north was almost empty.
 As some historians put it:

 “you only could hear the seagulls cry”

-The environment of the Frisian territory (minoresFrisii) along the North Sea coast of province Noord Holland, what's more or less the present-day area of Kennemerland, region Westfriesland, and the (former) islands, Callantsoog, Huisduinen, Texel and Wieringen, deteriorated too in the fourth century.
-This probably due to land-loss because of a North Sea moving east, combined with a period of drought, hence a period of strong dune formation.
-All in all making the coastal zone mostly useless for agriculture.
-Strong dune formation was also the case in the area more to the south between the mouths of the rivers Old-Rhine and Meuse.
-It led to a significant decrease of population in these areas too (Dijkstra 2011).
-In other words, a negative habitation situation comparable to the area in the northern coasts of the Netherlands and Germany.
+The environment of the Frisian territory (i.e. minores Frisii) along the North Sea coast of the province of Noord Holland, which are more or less the present-day regions Kennemerland (formerly known as Kinhem) and Westfriesland, including the (former) islands Callantsoog, Huisduinen, Texel, and Wieringen, deteriorated in the fourth century.
+This was probably due to land loss because of the North Sea moving east, combined with a period of drought, resulting in strong dune formation.
+All in all, this made the coastal zone mostly unsuitable for agriculture.
+Strong dune formation was also the case in the area further south between the (former) mouths of the rivers Rhine and Meuse.
+It led to a significant decrease in population in these areas as well (Dijkstra 2011).
+In other words, it created a negative habitation situation comparable to the area on the northern coasts of the Netherlands and Germany.

-New Frisians - from AD 425
+The New Frisians - from AD 425

 The second migration wave followed closely behind the first, around the second half of the fifth century.
-It was composed of Jutes and of southern Norwegians.
+It was composed of Jutes and southern Norwegians.
 They arrived in the no-longer empty coastal lands.
 This is considered to have been an elite migration, meaning small in numbers but wielding cultural and political power.
 They held strong ties with their homelands (Nicolay 2005).
 Today we would consider them kinda colonials.
 But probably these Scandinavian elites mixed with the previous established admixture as well, eventually.

 Two migration waves between ca. 400-500 (Nicolay, 2005)